 - When choosing the location for the control, consider the following: - Keep dry.
 Avoid potential leakage onto the control.
-RH \leq 90% to 104°F (40°C). - Non-condensing environment.Do not expose to operating temperatures beyond 32- - 104°F (0-40°C) • Provide adequate ventilation. - Keep away from equipment, appliances or other sources of electrical interference.
+RH ≤ 90% to 104°F (40°C).
+Non-condensing environment. - Do not expose to operating temperatures beyond 32-104°F (0-40°C) - Provide adequate ventilation. - Keep away from equipment, appliances or other sources of electrical interference.

-- Locate the control near pumps and/or zone valves if possible.
-Provide easy access for wiring, viewing and adjusting - Mount approximately 5 ft.
-(1.5 m) off the finished floor. - Mount approximately 5 ft.
-(1.5 m) on the misned noor - Install the electrical junction box to a wall using #10 x 1" wood screws.
+- Locate the control near the pumps if possible. - Provide easy access for wiring, viewing and adjusting the control. - Mount approximately 5 ft.
+(1.5 m) off the finished floor. - Install the electrical junction box to a wall using #10 x 1" wood screws.
 Wall anchors are recommended when mounting to sheet rock wallboard or masonry.